uozuAho/cslint/readme.md

 # todo
 - fix long lines: not part of built-in or added analysers :(
+- `dotnet format` quirk: some fixes take two runs to fix
 - CS4014 quirk: `dotnet fix` applies a discard instead of awaiting the call.
   Why?
 I want to await it.
 Example:
     - ```cs